ZhukMax/cutils/README.md

 # count
-Macros for count C arrays
+Macros and functions for C